Interviewed by Tony Peng, Synced.

-• Give me an overview of your work at Google AI & University of Southern California
+• Give me an overview of your work at Uber AI Labs

 • What challenges are you currently facing in your work, and how are you using AI to overcome these?

-• What are some of the real world applications of your work, and how are you using AI for Good?
+• How are you using AI for Good?

 • How do you think we can ensure AI in robotics is used for a positive impact?